 You sure can.
 If the crust has instructions for baking it, follow those instructions before proceeding with the recipe.

 You can make this recipe in an 8×8 inch square dish.
 It’ll be just as delicious!

-The pie is best served within 8 hours of making it.
+Easy Banoffee Pie is best served within 8 hours of making it.
 If you make it ahead, refrigerate the pie until you are ready to serve it.

 I love serving this pie for Easter dinner.
 When I initially made this pie, my friend Kelley put together the sweetest table full of vintage china and silverware, along with modern touches including Pottery Barn napkins and a Pottery Barn gingham table throw.

 Have you tried this recipe?
 Please leave a ⭐️⭐️⭐️⭐️⭐️ rating and/or comment below!